kristianmandrup/ember-beercan/README.md

 And http://livsey.org/blog/2012/10/16/writing-a-helper-to-check-permissions-in-ember-dot-js/

-We should also include stuff from here: http://livsey.org/blog/2012/02/23/should-your-user-care-about-authentication/
+Also includes from here: http://livsey.org/blog/2012/02/23/should-your-user-care-about-authentication/

 ## Note

-Work in progress... please help improve it!
+This gem is a work in progress... please help improve it!

 ## Installation